Abused and confused child; nun for twelve years; prostitute for as many years; the journey of healing. It has been quite a story.

-If you have read God’s Callgirl you know the story of 64 years of my life, and it has been quite a story.
+If you have read God’s Callgirl you know about 64 years of my life.
+I am 83 now, and have matured since those turbulent times.

 Education and work:

-I was educated by nuns from the age of two-and-a-half (Montessori) until the age of 24, when I graduated from Sedgley Park College, Manchester, after three years of teacher-training.
+I was educated by nuns from the age of two-and-a-half at aMontessori school in Tilburg, The Netherlands.
+By the FCJ nuns at the parish school of Deepdene, Melbourne, Australia, then by the same order of nuns at the Ladies’ College in Vaucluse, Richmond, and graduated from Sedgley Park College, Manchester, UK after three years of teacher-training, at the age of 24, as a nun.
 I taught full time and part time for several years.
 I held groups at my home for metaphysical studies and wrote a regular newsletter, which was, in those days, posted to members.
-I enjoy giving talks to numerous groups of people, once receiving a standing ovation at The Hyatt on International Women’s Day.
-More details are available via my memoir, God’s Callgirl.
-I have a natural bent for editing the written word, and have participated in editing a Japanese political client’s English translation of her book.
+In 2010 I completed Cert IV in Mentoring with the Cosmosis Mentoring Centre.

 I once became a full-time cleaner of houses, using my body in a way I enjoyed, creating order for my clients.
 This tired me in a good way, but I still learned the skill of Swedish Massage, unbeknowingly preparing me for another calling: that of a sex worker, which eventually brought me to profoundly heal my abusive past.
 When I accepted my first computer as a gift in return for the promise to write my life story, I felt honour-bound to complete it.
 That took 15 years, but actually it could not have ended before certain life-transforming events changed my entire perspective of the past.

 In the end the only questions I will ask myself will be: How much did you love?
 How much more love is there on the planet because you were here?